kstoneriv3/pca-impute/README.md

 ## Algorithm
-1) Initialize the estimate of the missing values by the mean (or any sensible values).
+1) Initialize the estimate of the missing values by the mean.
 Then iterate 2-5 to refine the estimate.
 2) Fill the missing values of original data with the estimate.
 3) Fit a PCA to the filled data.